 Ringing the Bell at Clare Songbirds Publishing House

-Kari Martindale is a spoken word artist and writer.
+Kari Martindale is a poet, spoken word artist, and writer.
 She discovered her love of poetry after two decades of writing and editing in other genres, including travel and children’s.
-Kari’s poetry has been published in Pen-in-Hand and featured in Berks Bards’ Bardfest 2021, among other events, and will be featured in Maryland Bards Poetry Review 2022.
-Kari sits on the Board of Maryland Writers’ Association, where she is President of the Frederick Chapter and a member of the conference committee.
-She has a Master’s in Linguistics and a background in translation and interpretation and has visited all 50 States and 37 countries.
+Kari’s poetry has been published in various literary journals and her poem The List was a finalist for the Line of Advance Colonel Darron L. Wright Award.
+Kari was featured in Berks Bards’ Bardfest 2021 and has been featured at literary and ekphrastic events across Maryland.
+Kari sits on the Board of the Maryland Writers’ Association, where she is President of the Frederick Chapter, a member of the conference committee, and co-editor of Pen-in-Hand.
+She has an M.A. in Linguistics and a background in translation and interpretation and has visited all 50 States and 39 countries.
 Kari values kindness over politeness and justice over peace.

 Jay Hall Carpenter